 Kim Rathbone RVN - Honorary Secretary

-I first started my career in Lancashire as a Veterinary Receptionist and it was from doing this role I wanted to become a Veterinary Nurse so I made the decision to change practices to start my Nurse training, however my husbands career changed all that and it brought us to the West Midlands so I changed practices again only this time to a referral practice, after only a few months they decided to put me through my Nurse training and I was so excited.
-So I qualified in 2012 and after a year of qualifying I went back to 1st opinion and become a Consulting Nurse, team leader to the Vet Care Assistants and a Clinical Coach.
-I now work at a local practice as an RVN and Clinical Coach and wish to progress to a Head Nurse role sometime in the future.
+I first started my career in Lancashire as a Veterinary Receptionist and it was from doing this role I wanted to become a Veterinary Nurse so I made the decision to change practices to start my VN training, however my husbands career changed all that and it brought us to the West Midlands so I changed practices again only this time to a referral practice, after only a few months they decided to put me through my VN training and I was so excited.
+I later qualified in 2012 and after a year of qualifying I went back to 1st opinion and become a Consulting Nurse, team leader to the Vet Care Assistants and a Clinical Coach.
+I now work full time as an RVN at the Guide Dogs and I am very much enjoying the change in pace and new opportunities, I am also very much looking to returning to work after having nearly nine months off.

-I have 2 Guinea Pigs called Neville and Rodney and a rescue Budgie called Ziggy.
-I have been with my husband for 18 years (married for 6 years) and have bought a house.
-I enjoy reading, walking, swimming, watching movies and socialising with friends in my spare time.
+I have 1 Guinea Pig called Cassie and a rescue Budgie called Blueberry.
+I have been with my husband for 23 years (married for 11 years) and we have bought our first house.
+I enjoy reading, walking, swimming, watching movies, yoga and socialising with friends in my spare time.
 I also love CPD and you will often find me catching up with webinars or listening to the latest podcasts in my free time.

 Kim Rathbone RVN - Honorary Secretary